gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 Find out about [bulk editing merge requests](../../project/bulk_editing.md).

+## Troubleshooting

+### MR can not retrieve the pipeline status

+The MR won't be able to retrieve the pipeline status if you created the MR, closed it, made changes in the project then reopened it.

+The workaround is to close and reopen the Merge Request so it can properly fetch the pipeline status.

 ## Tips

 Here are some tips that will help you be more efficient with merge requests in